-Keen to jump in and play with all of Minecraft 1.17's new features?
-You're not alone.
-The Caves & Cliffs update was first announced in 2020, with the promise of overhauling—you guessed it—caves and cliffs, with new biomes, blocks and animals.
-Since then Mojang made the decision to split the update into two separate parts.
+Still getting the hang of all the new creatures and features in Minecraft 1.17?
+There are a lot of new additions to keep track of.
+The Caves & Cliffs update was first announced in 2020 with grand plans to overhaul the game's world generation along with adding tons of new blocks, items, and creatures.
+Since then, Mojang made the decision to split the update into two separate parts.
 The 1.17 update (the first part of the Caves & Cliffs) is live now and introduces new creatures, blocks, and various other bits and pieces.
-The 1.18 (part 2) will arrive later in 2021 and will give us the new biomes to explore.
+The 1.18 (part 2) will arrive later in 2021 and will give us the new biomes and overhauled terrain generation.

 Seems simple enough, right?
 And it would be, except that certain blocks or animals that are only supposed to spawn inside the new biomes coming in 1.18 have already been added to the game.
 It's been pretty tough to keep up all the new things in the Caves & Cliffs Part 1 update and figure out what isn't included, so I put together this guide.